 Service Overview

-Queue Service is a service that efficiently manages and delivers messages or tasks, supporting message transmission between systems.
+Queue Service efficiently manages and delivers messages or tasks, supporting message transmission between systems.

-This service smooths the data flow between the Producer that generates messages and the Consumer that receives messages, and provides a FIFO (First-In-First-Out) function that guarantees message order.
-Through this, it distributes system load caused by messages, allowing efficient message management in microservice architectures or event-driven systems.
+This service facilitates the data flow between a Producer that generates messages and a Consumer that receives them, and provides a FIFO (First-In-First-Out) feature that guarantees message order.
+By doing so, it distributes system load caused by messages, enabling efficient message management in microservice architectures or event-driven systems.

 Features

-- Fast Service Processing : Producer and Consumer operate independently of each other, allowing for improved responsiveness and processing speed.
+- Fast Service Processing : Producer and Consumer operate independently, allowing improved responsiveness and processing speed.

 - Message Order Guarantee : Ensures the order of received messages to maintain data consistency.

-- Strong security and reliability : Protects sensitive information through encryption during message transmission and storage, and provides reliable message management.
+- Strong security and reliability : It protects sensitive information by encrypting messages during transmission and storage, and provides reliable message management.

-- If using FIFO type, the Queue Service sorts messages in order of receipt time.
+- When using the FIFO type, the Queue Service orders messages in the order they were received.

-- Message Transmission: The Producer sends the message to be delivered to the Consumer to the Queue.
+- Message Transmission: Producer sends the message intended for Consumer to the Queue.

 - Message Reception: Consumer receives the Producer’s message from the Queue.